westerndigitalcorporation/zonedstorage.io/README.md

 ## Contributing

 Feel free to submit a pull request to contribute changes and improvements.

+We follow the Contributor Covenant Code of Conduct as outline [here](CODE_OF_CONDUCT.md).

-## License
+## Copying and License

-The site source code is released as open source software under the GPL v3 license, see the LICENSE file in the project root for the full license text.
+The site source code is released as open source software under the GPL v3 license, see [COPYING](COPYING) and the [LICENSE](LICENSE) files in the project root for the full copying and license texts.